 Can't use John, Sarah, Mike repeatedly.
 Readers notice.

-The solution: everyone I ever knew ended up in the books.
+The solution: everyone within reach ended up in the books.

 Friends.
 Bartending regulars.
 Comedy Cellar comics.
 Fashion photographers.
 Film crew.
-Pocket Gems teammates.
+Studio teammates.
 High school.
 College.
 Family.
 Ex-lovers.
-Random encounters I remembered.
+Random encounters that stuck.

 Call it an homage.
-Everyone I met got immortalized somewhere.
+Everyone got immortalized somewhere.
 Some in erotica.
 Some in noir.
 Some in satire.
-Some characters are composites β three people I knew merged into one fictional person.
+Some characters are composites — three real people merged into one fictional one.

 The weird part: no one complained.
 Most didn't recognize themselves.
 Fiction transforms reality enough that names become new people.